haiqu/nanos-bitsquare/WINDOWS.md

 Create an icon: Edit any icon, save as 16x16 1-bit gif.
 In Gimp it's Image->Mode->Indexed and click 1-bit.

-Check an icon: `icon.py 16 16 icon.gif hexbitmaponly`
+Check an icon: `python icon.py 16 16 icon.gif hexbitmaponly`

 ### Working with Docker